IELTS Canada PR Study Help

 - Generally, people tend to confuse sentence constructions if they are multilingual.
 Please focus on one language at a time.
 If you are focusing on improving your writing in English, think in English and not in Hindi or any other language (example: your mother tongue).

-- Always read the sentences in the letter writing section and the essay writing section of IELTS numerous times out loud in your head, before you move on to the next section.
+- Always read the sentences in the letter writing section and the essay writing section of IELTS many times out loud in your head before you move on to the next section.

 Speaking: Be a natural speaker – don’t use any accents.
 If you use accents, your speech will feel fabricated.
 There are three sections:

 - About yourself and how have you spent your holidays or anything similar related to you.

 - A topic that the examiner will provide on a card, and you need to speak on that topic for 2 minutes.

 - Few questions on the topic in part 2.
 Make sure you use a good choice of vocabulary (like what you use in writing) & also involves many idioms!
 A good hack is to just make up stories along the way in case the topics don’t relate to you.
 I had made a couple up.

 Why don’t you look at how the idioms are constructed for speaking purposes?
 (Source: Fastrack IELTS by Asiya’s Newsletter).
 Below are a few examples:

 - Whether you think that something costs an arm and a leg (= is very expensive) or you simply draw a blank when you hear a question (= cannot remember something), idioms sound perfect in any IELTS Speaking situation.
 In Writing Task 2, however, it’s better to stick to a more formal style.

 - Bear in mind (= remember) that you should use idioms or idiomatic language in your speaking answers appropriately and–ideally–effortlessly.
 Don’t overkill it (= using too much of something reduces its effect).